stebet/eveonline-third-party-documentation/docs/xmlapi/intro.md

+# Deprecation Notice
+This API will be shut down May 8th, 2018 or earlier if metrics signal a trivial level of usage, please use [ESI](../esi/index.md) instead.
+The following is kept for historical purposes.

 # Introduction
 The EVE XML API is an HTTP **read only** API to the EVE Universe.
 The API has both publicly accessible information and private character/corporation information.
 Using the API does not require any kind of registration, simply point your HTTP requests to the correct locations, or use one of the many third-party libraries, and away you go.